bxparks/AceTime/README.md

 I will occasionally test on the following hardware as a sanity check:

 * Teensy 3.2 (72 MHz ARM Cortex-M4)

+The following boards may have some incompatibilities:

+* Arduino Zero compatible SAMD21 M0 Mini (48 MHz ARM Cortex-M0+)
+    * All unit tests pass.
+    * Some sketches in `examples` do not compile because the SAMD21 does not have an EEPROM.

 ## Changelog